Cases that Changed the Law

-Kraayenbrink – The Commonwealth Court of Pennsylvania ruled that workers’ compensation settlements cannot eliminate the rights of medical providers that are not parties to the agreement.
+Armour Pharmacy v.
+Bureau of Workers’ Compensation Fee Review Hearing Office (2019) – The Commonwealth Court of Pennsylvania ruled that workers’ compensation settlements cannot eliminate the rights of medical providers unless they are able to participate in the proceeding.
 This decision, like most of our cases, will impact every Pennsylvania workers’ compensation settlement and prevent insurance companies from unscrupulously taking advantage of medical providers.
 Click here to read the Court’s Opinion.

 Erie Insurance v.
-Bristol – The Pennsylvania Supreme extended the deadline (statute of limitations) for filing claims by underinsured motorists.
+Bristol (2016) – The Pennsylvania Supreme extended the deadline (statute of limitations) for filing claims by underinsured motorists.
 Before this decision, the deadline for filing these claims was dramatically and arbitrarily limited.
-Click here to view Dan Siegel’s oral argument before the Pennsylvania Supreme Court.
+Watch Daniel J. Siegel’s oral argument before the Pennsylvania Supreme Court.